karthik-d/active-learning-boilerplate/README.md

 ### Expected Outputs

-Should the driver run without any errors, the following output can be expected for training a CNN on the MNIST dataset for 1 epoch and subsequently evaluating it.
+Should the driver run without any errors, the following output can be expected for training a CNN on the MNIST dataset for 1 epoch, and subsequently evaluating it.

 <img src="./docs/outputs_mnist-test/op-1.png" width="800">